-- Female lions are typically responsible for hunting in a pride.
+- Female lions are typically responsible for hunting in pride.

-- Female lions hunt in groups mostly in early morning and evening.
+- Female lions hunt in groups mostly in the early morning and evening.

 - Male lions are solo hunters and do not hunt in groups.

-- In prides, security is the primary responsibility of male lions.
+- In pride, security is the primary responsibility of male lions.

-- They guard their territory and keep out other prides and predators that might affect the food supply of their pride.
+- They guard their territory and keep out other pride and predators that might affect the food supply of their pride.

-- Male lions always patrol in a special way to ensure that their territories are clear of other predators.
+- Male lions always patrol especially to ensure that their territories are clear of other predators.

-- Male lions do not let their territory to be occupied by other prides even if they lose their lives in the fight.
+- Male lions do not let their territory be occupied by other pride even if they lose their lives in the fight.

 - Baby lions are called cubs.

-- They are introduced to their prides at the age of 6 to 8 weeks.
+- They are introduced to their pride at the age of 6 to 8 weeks.